ibm-cloud-docs/sell/tutorial-onboard-bundle.md

 {: #bundle-configure}
 {: step}

-From the Configure product tab, you can review your version details.
-There are no actions that you need to take.
-When you are ready to move on, click **Next**.
+From the Configure version tab, you can review your version details.
+After you review your version details, click **Next**.

 ## Set the license requirements
 {: #bundle-onboard-cfg-license}